PritiSheoran/TechExcel-Modernize-applications-to-be-AI-ready/Scenario/Hackathon/Challenge-4.md

    - Create an **Azure Storage account** and **container**.
    - Clone the GitHub repository `https://github.com/microsoft/TechExcel-Modernize-applications-to-be-AI-ready.git`, which contains hotel brochures, into your folder named **AssetsRepo**.
    - Upload the brochures to the storage container.
+The brochures are located in the local path:

+      `C:\Users\demouser\AssetsRepo\Assets\PDF`

    - Create an **Azure AI Search Service** instance.

 1. **Configure Managed Identities for Deployed Azure Resources:**